EricClasher/Polymarket-Content-/README.md

 NEW: “The Mandalorian and Grogu” debuts with a 61% critic score on Rotten Tomatoes.

 JUST IN: Senate leaves for Memorial Day recess without passing Trump’s immigration enforcement funding bill.

+JUST IN: Mark Cuban says Bitcoin "lost the plot"